whyspaceee/retinaface-pytorch/README.md

 | ResNet50                      | True                   |            |            |            |

 ## ✨ Features
+- 🎥 **Webcam Inference**: Real-time inference capability using a webcam for direct application testing and live demos.
+- 🔄 **ONNX Export & Inference**: Enables model export to ONNX format for versatile deployment and cross-platform inference.
 - ✅ **Cleaner & Reproducible Code**: Refactored for simplicity and consistency, making it easier to use and maintain.
 - 📱 **MobileNetV1_0.25 & MobileNetV1_0.50**: Lightweight versions for faster inference with reduced computational cost.
 - 📲 **MobileNetV1**: [Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/abs/1704.04861) - Optimized for mobile and low-power applications.